The Grafting: Background and production

-John Schlitt hinted at a third solo album as early as 1999 during an interview for the Petra Rocks My World website.
-In the interview, which happened three years after the release of his second solo album, Unfit for Swine, Schlitt said "I don't know when, but I'd like to do it [release a third solo album] as quickly as possible.
-It'll be after I feel this new Petra has gotten back on their feet."
-In a second interview for the same website, held in 2005 after Petra had announced its retirement, Schlitt confirmed that there were some tracks already mixed, and that "it will finally get finished."
+John Schlitt hinted at a third solo album in a 1999 interview with the Petra Rocks My World fan website, three years after the release of his second solo album, Unfit for Swine.
+"I don't know when, but I'd like to do it [release a third solo album] as quickly as possible," Schlitt said.
+"It'll be after I feel this new Petra has gotten back on their feet."

+In a 2005 interview with the same website, Schlitt said that Petra's retirement that year was "opening doors" for his solo record to "finally get finished."

 In 2007, Schlitt finished the recording of The Grafting, and also signed with Fused Management.
 The new album was produced by Schlitt's son-in-law Dan Needham.
 Schlitt said about the album that "the music itself is going down a whole new path; the fact that my interests have changed as I have grown older is reflected in [it]."
 According to him, the album covers topics like adoption, divorce, and poverty, among others.
 Schlitt also described the album as "more personal and emotional" than his previous albums.